Schneider Electric EcoStruxure Power Automation System

 What could happen

-An attacker with network access to the WebHMI component could gain unauthorized access to the underlying SCADA/HMI application, potentially allowing them to monitor and alter control of electrical networks or microgrid distributed energy resources.
+An attacker with network access to the WebHMI component could bypass authentication and gain unauthorized access to the SCADA/HMI system, potentially allowing them to monitor or manipulate electrical network operations, microgrid controls, and distributed energy resources.

 Who's at risk